 What is An Intensive Outpatient Program (IOP)?

 An intensive outpatient program, also known as an IOP, is considered a form of substance abuse rehabilitation in which individuals attend a treatment center numerous days each week for a couple of hours at a time.
 IOPs are considered more time-intensive than the majority of standard outpatient treatment.
 However, it doesn’t require the patients to live at the facility, like the inpatient programs.

-Generally, intensive outpatient programs meet on the weekdays in the evening or morning.
-The programs mainly consist of group therapy even though they might also offer services such as employment assistance and individual counseling.
-The majority of the programs last about 90 days and even includes drug testing.
+Generally, intensive outpatient programs meet on weekdays in the evening or morning.
+This type of treatment center mainly consists of services such as employment assistance and individual counseling.
+The majority of the programs last about 90 days and even include drug testing.

 - The opportunity to practice the skills that are being learned and have them applied to newly developed coping skills in more of a timely manner.